stardog-union/stardog-spring/stardog-spring/README.md

 This binding uses the native Stardog SNARL API and creates the appropriate Spring aware beans and template ease of use facilities for idiomatic Spring development.
 Like a JDBC DataSource, and a JdbcTemplate, the Stardog Spring provides a DataSource abstraction and a SnarlTemplate abstraction.

-The implementation requires the Stardog libraries to run, and therefore can run with:

-* Stardog HTTP client/server
-* Stardog embeddded, via DataSource configuration

 For more information, go to the Stardog's [Spring Programming](http://stardog.com/docs/spring/) documentation.

-The framework is currently targeted to the core Spring Framework (Spring 5.3.18 as of Stardog 7.9.1).
+The framework is currently targeted to the core Spring Framework (Spring 5.3.18 as of Stardog 9.2.2).
 It has been tested in parts of the larger Spring ecosystem including Spring Web MVC.
 It should also work well with other related Spring projects, such as Spring Integration.

 ## Usage ##

-To use Stardog Spring, simply add: com.stardog.ext:stardog-spring:1.1.0 to your build dependencies.
+To use Stardog Spring, simply add: com.stardog.ext:stardog-spring:1.2.0 to your build dependencies.

 This does require the Stardog dependencies to be installed, e.g.: